pyeve/eve/docs/features.rst

 Delete DELETE    Collection/Document
 ====== ========= ===================

+If you are wondering why PATCH and not PUT, check `this`_ out.

 Customizable resource endpoints
 -------------------------------
 By default Eve will make known database collections available as resource